 Google's algorithm has changed over the years with more of an emphasis on the performance of your website rather than how many keywords you can stuff into one blog post.
 Google is constantly updating its algorithm to provide users with search results that aren't just the most relevant, but from websites that perform well and maintain technical SEO best practices.

 A Great Relationship with your Web Developers is Key

 Some of the improvements we'll be addressing in this article will require assistance from a developer.
 The truth is developers hold the key to successful technical SEO on your website.
 This makes having a great relationship with your developers or Sitefinity Partner important to the success of your website.
 It also helps if the developers you work with have SEO in mind when building or making updates to your site.

-At Smooth Fusion, our developers not only understand the importance of building great websites, but we also understand the importance of SEO and are proficient in optimizing on-page-SEO elements that help make a site successful once it's launched.
+At Smooth Fusion, our developers not only understand the importance of building great websites, but we also understand the importance of SEO and are proficient in optimizing technical SEO elements that help make a site successful once it's launched.

 Let's look at a few basic but important actions you can take on your Sitefinity site to ensure your site is set-up for technical SEO success.

 Page speed is the amount of time it takes for your page to load with all content.
 When a page takes too long to load, people lose patience and will leave your site before they see any of the content that you've spent so much time creating, which means higher bounce rates.
 Combining high page bounce rates with pages that take forever to load can lead to Google penalizing these pages and result in lower rankings in search.

 Improve page speed and page loading time on your Sitefinity site by taking these actions:

 - Reduce your page redirects